The Senseless Death of Deadspin

 “I really think that they didn’t know what they bought,” said Diana Moskovitz, an editor at the site for five years.
 “They thought they bought publications with staffs that just roll over, or they were just okay with making us completely miserable and they didn’t care about who was on staff or about the quality of the content.”

 Great Hill acquired G/O — then called Gizmodo Media Group — in April for between $25 and $50 million, purchasing it from Univision, which had bought it for $135 million in 2016.
 That followed the bankruptcy of its predecessor company, Gawker Media, at the hands of Hulk Hogan and Peter Thiel.
 The purchase by Univision served as proof that freewheeling, irreverent blogs had both journalistic import and market value.
-Deadspin along with shuttered politics site Splinter particularly epitomized the Gawker ethos.
+Deadspin, along with shuttered politics site Splinter, particularly epitomized the Gawker ethos.

-Spanfeller quickly laid off G/O’s editorial director, instituted strict office hours and a dress code, and repeatedly made decisions that disrupted Deadspin’s editorial independence – at least in the view of the writers and editors putting out the site every day.
-More recently, management issued the now-famous mandate that Deadspin cease being a de facto general interest publication and stick to its focus of sports.
+Spanfeller quickly laid off G/O’s editorial director, instituted strict office hours and a dress code, and repeatedly made decisions that disrupted Deadspin’s editorial independence — at least in the view of the writers and editors putting out the site every day.
+More recently, management issued the now-famous mandate that Deadspin cease being a de facto general-interest publication and stick to its focus of sports.

 “From the very beginning it seemed like [Spanfeller] thought we needed to be whipped into shape by someone older and richer than us,” said David Roth, Deadspin’s former editor-at-large.
 “It was like all we needed was a dose of Spanfeller, which was an approach from three internets ago.”
 (Both Great Hill and Spanfeller declined to comment on this story.)

 What former staffers are still puzzled by is why Great Hill was so aggressive about changing an operation that, by all indications they could see, was doing well as a business.
 “There was no crisis to solve.
 The site was healthy and doing interesting journalism,” said Megan Greenwell, who spent 18 months as the site’s editor-in-chief before resigning in August.
 “It’s not clear to me why that was not good enough.”
-(A G/O representative said that, at best, Deadspin broke even, while a former employee with access to the site’s revenue numbers said that Deadspin was firmly in the black at the time of the company’s sale to Great HIll.)
+(A G/O representative said that, at best, Deadspin broke even, while a former employee with access to the site’s revenue numbers said that Deadspin was firmly in the black at the time of the company’s sale to Great Hill.)

-Greenwell and others recall trying to make the case to Spanfeller and G/O Editorial Director Paul Maidment — sometimes using hard data — that the site’s success was tied to its broad editorial scope.
+Greenwell and others recall trying to make the case to Spanfeller and G/O Editorial director Paul Maidment — sometimes using hard data — that the site’s success was tied to its broad editorial scope.
 “Deadspin was always one of the easiest sites to pitch and sell,” Jillian Schulz, a former director of sales development at Gawker, tweeted last week.
 “We rarely sold campaigns because the advertiser wanted to align with ‘sports.’
 They wanted the audience and the lifestyle sections (Foodspin, Adequate Man, the Concourse).
 The fact that this wasn’t abundantly clear to Jimbo escapes me.
 If he can’t effectively monetize Deadspin, well, good luck out there, bud.”

-Spanfeller’s decisions felt so reckless to the staff — multiple people described his actions as being carried out “with malice” — that a conspiracy theory began circulating among writers and editors after an outgoing noneditorial employee jumped into a company-wide Slack channel to bid his co-workers adieu: “Bye bye yall,” he wrote.
+Spanfeller’s decisions felt so reckless to the staff — multiple people described his actions as being carried out “with malice” — that a conspiracy theory began circulating among writers and editors after an outgoing non-editorial employee jumped into a companywide Slack channel to bid his co-workers adieu: “Bye bye yall,” he wrote.
 “The ceo here is a Peter Thiel pawn.”
-To many G/O employees the private-equity “bloodsuckers” best made sense if they’d been sent by the billionaire who brought down Deadspin’s original parent company, as the culmination of a yearslong vendetta.
+To many G/O employees, the private-equity “bloodsuckers” best made sense if they’d been sent by the billionaire who brought down Deadspin’s original parent company, as the culmination of a years-long vendetta.

 But even the Deadspin alums who circulate that theory concede that it is almost certainly not true, and that while Thiel might be enjoying the organizational chaos, he is unlikely to be involved.
 A standard private-equity business model offers a simpler explanation.
 “I think Spanfeller’s a pawn,” said Eileen Appelbaum, author of Private Equity at Work: When Wall Street Manages Main Street and co-director of the Center for Economic and Policy Research.
 “Great Hill told him that this is what we want and he had to deliver the message.”
 Great Hill’s larger strategic goal, under this line of presumption, was to lard up Deadspin with ads, and juice revenue in preparation for a sale.
-“Perhaps this is the private-equity model,” Deadspin’s former acting editor-in-chief Barry Petchesky speculated on Slate’s sports podcast, Hang Up and Listen.
+“Perhaps this is the private-equity model,” Deadspin’s former acting editor-in-chief, Barry Petchesky, speculated on Slate’s sports podcast, Hang Up and Listen.
 “You buy a brand that has some value, whether or not you understand why it has value, you strip it for parts, you turn around and sell it to someone dumber before they realize that all the value is lost.
 I would not be shocked if that was what was going on here.”

 But it seems just as likely that Great Hill expected to own G/O and Deadspin for a long time, increasing margins on one side while maintaining low operating costs on the other, and depositing checks the whole way.
 Sure, it might degrade the quality of the site to add a bunch of autoplaying video ads (as G/O had begun doing) and alienating all the editorial talent — but as long as the site was drawing in readers and selling ads, it could still work.
 A long, slow decline might also be a profitable one.